 The probationary period is for the initial 12 months of the teacher's employment.

 During the probationary year teachers take part in performance and development processes and gain a clear idea of their key work related goals and the professional development of their capabilities as a teacher.
 This will involve classroom observations by the supervisor and principal.

 The probationary year can also be used to identify any shortfalls in a teacher's competency, and to support each teacher in working towards their accreditation if applicable.

 Towards the end of the probationary year the principal makes an assessment of the teacher's capacity to meet the requirements of their position.
 The principal will confirm a teacher's permanent appointment if they are satisfied the teacher meets these requirements.

 The department will no longer issue a Teacher's Certificate at the completion of 12 months' service on probation.

 With the introduction of the Performance and Development Framework for Principals, Executives and Teachers in NSW Public Schools (PDF 365.03KB) in 2015, principals can now use the Performance and Development Plan (PDP) to confirm that a teacher has met their probationary requirements.
 As a teacher's PDP is aligned with the Australian Professional Standards for Teachers, principals may use the Optional Comments section on the PDP to indicate that a teacher has met the probationary requirements.
 The school must keep a copy of the PDP as confirmation that probationary requirements have been met.

 What happens if a probationary teacher doesn't meet the requirements of the position?

-If a teacher appointed ‘permanent on probation' does not meet the probationary requirements through the PDP process, the case may be referred to the department's Employee Performance and Conduct directorate (EPAC).
+If a teacher appointed ‘permanent on probation' does not meet the probationary requirements through the PDP process, the case may be referred to the department's Professional and Ethical Standards (PES) directorate.
 Following this identification the principal should seek to put in place better support for the teacher, or if deemed appropriate they may annul the teacher's appointment.